ymlasu/NASA_ULI_InfoFusion/src/NATS/Client/README.txt

 2. Usage with MATLAB
    2.1 Edit sample/Sample_Matlab_beta1_2.m and specify the correct path of nats-client.jar and nats-shared.jar
    2.2 Run sample/Sample_Matlab_beta1_2.m.

+3. Usage with Octave
+   Please refer to "Scilab and Octave Documentation" file for installation and sample file.

+4. Usage with SciLab
+   Please refer to "Scilab and Octave Documentation" file for installation and sample file.

 Q & A